bemurphy/deploy_service/README.md

 repository to a temporary directory, thereby creating a fresh copy everytime.
 This may change to pull strategy when it becomes cumbersome, currently it is not and keeps things simpler.

-Once the repository is clones, the worker invokes a clean Bundler environment, changes into the repository directory, and invokes the `deploy.sh` script found at the root.
+Once the repository is cloned, the worker invokes a clean Bundler environment, changes into the repository directory, and invokes the `deploy.sh` script found at the root.

 ## Example Deploy Script